SAP/ui5-tooling/docs/pages/Configuration.md

 ## Custom Bundling

 Custom bundles can be defined in the `ui5.yaml`.
-It should be located in the `builder` configuration.
-With the property `bundles` a list of `bundleDefinitions` can be described.
+Within the `builder/bundles` configuration a list of `bundleDefinitions` can be described.

 ````yaml
 builder: